matplotlib/CZI_2021-03_mpl/proposal.md

 that we can prioritize this work to enables the entire community.

 Matplotlib is a large, old, and widely used library.
-While there are many incremental improvements that are done by volunteers, there are other projects that need to be done that are too big in scope to easily be done by volunteers.
+While there are many incremental improvements that are done by volunteers, some projects are too big in scope to easily be done by volunteers.
+There are medium scale projects across all aspects of the porject, include fixing long-standing rendering and performance issues, deep-dive explanatory documentation, homogenizing and smoothing the API, and new user-facing functionality.
+In the previous grant periods we finishing a 5 year old documentation PR, implemented hi-dpi support for Tk, and modernizing the parts of the c++ code base.
+In these cases the need was long known (and in the case of the documentation even started!), but due to lack of dedicated resoures were not completed.

-Examples include fixing long-standing rendering and performance issues, deep-dive explanatory documentation, homogenizing and smoothing the API, and new user-facing functionality.
-For example in the previous grant period this work included finishing a 5 year old documentation PR, implementing hi-dpi support for Tk, and modernizing the parts of the c++ code base.
-In all of these cases the need and understanding of the work that needed to be done was long known, but we lacked the resources to get the work done.
+There has been

-One possible project is to overhaul how Figures are laid out.
-There has been some recent work, including work supported by the EOSS 1, to improve the layout of complex multi-Axes Figures.
+some recent work, including work supported by the EOSS 1, to improve the layout of complex multi-Axes Figures.
 However, there is an opportunity to dramatically re-think how we handle the specification and automatic